(RE-)DESIGN and DEVELOPMENT JOURNEY

 —

-The (re)design and development journey is a quite extensive phase.
-Below we give the contours of it.We like to work with concrete outputs, as they allow all of us to visualise what we mean, and to be dedicated to conclusions through the positive effect of multiple internal deadlines.
+The (re)design and development journey is a long phase, because it involves, dialogue, discussions, provocative statements, deep listening (concentration) and more with many stakeholders.
+Below we suggest what it looks like.We like to work with concrete outputs, as they allow all of us to visualise what we mean, and to be dedicated to conclusions through the positive effect of multiple internal deadlines.

-We work very structurally and pragmatically - equally as with a strong positive, idealistic and bespoke approach to your content.
+We work in a very structural and pragmatic manner - using a strong positive, idealistic and bespoke approach to your content.

-The development and initial design, are iterative, as the act of developing also further informs the design.
+The development and initial design, are iterative, as the act of developing also further shapes the design.

-Every output for the various phases, requires a sign off by the decision-maker on the content.
+Every output in the various phases, requires a sign off by the decision-maker on the content.

 The Carpe Diem approach brings all relevant stakeholders together in an intensive, structured workshop.
-But, since in our approach we already did a collaborative Design Studio, we can now allow more space and oxygen, and in a more organic way design and develop draft outputs remotely, with face to face dialogue moments with decision-makers at crucial times.
-All whilst keeping a close eye on your timeline.
+But, since in our approach we already undertook a collaborative Design Studio, there is now more room and space to breath, allowing in a more organic way the design and development of draft outputs remotely, with face-to-face consultation with decision-makers at crucial times.
+All while bearing in mind your timeline.

-- Blueprint - this lays out the essential and aspirational aspects of the course, by design.
+Phase A. Design.- Blueprint - this sets out the essential and aspirational aspects of the course, by design.

-It includes elements from mission&vision, target group, learning objectives, assessment, look & feel and more.
+It includes elements from your mission & vision, target group, learning objectives, assessment, the look & feel and more.

 - Bespoke Pedagogy